edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

 4. **Replace Data Value with Object**

-    When primitive data is used to represent multiple attributes or behaviors, you can refactor it into a class that represents that concept.
+    When primitive data is used to represent multiple attributes or behaviours, you can refactor it into a class that represents that concept.
 This follows Encapsulation and SRP.

     <br>